ahmadalkawasmeh/Scrabble/README.md

 - Word scoring is not fully implemented for double/triple word scores & letter scores
 - Scoring does not include earning 50 points for using the player's entire tray
 - Issue where a blank tile cannot be removed from a Player's tray, so the player logically has an 8th blank tile (that cannot be used on the GUI)
+- Memory issues begin to appear if too many undo or redo functions are invoked (~15+ in a row, hardware dependent)

 # Future Milestones